Code-Institute-Submissions/pitchCatch/README.md

 - Background image to the site was produced by Nathalie Caleyron [Nathalie Caleyron](https://www.instagram.com/nathaliecaleyron/)

 ### Profile Details
-- the profile details provided for 'pitchers' have been copied from the particular social movement or campaign's website
+- the profile details provided for **Pitchers** have been copied from the particular social movement or campaign's website
 - all of the profile details provided to register pitches and catchers are fictitious